-TOEIC® Program Releases 2012 TOEIC® Listening and Reading Worldwide Data
+TOEIC® Program Releases 2013 TOEIC® Listening and Reading Worldwide Data

 Princeton, N.J.
-(July 31, 2013) —
+(August 12, 2014) —

-ETS is making this data available to enable users to learn more about the backgrounds of people who took the test and some of the factors that affected their TOEIC scores and related improvement in English proficiency.
-ETS is making this data available for reference as organizations look to set score benchmarks and goals, however, the response rates varied across different background questions and care should be taken in making inferences based on this data.
+ETS is making this data available to enable users to learn more about the backgrounds of people who took the test and some of the factors that impacted their TOEIC scores and related improvement in English proficiency.
+Organizations can look at the data to set score benchmarks and goals; however, because the response rates varied across different background questions, special care should be taken in making inferences based on this data.

 Report highlights include:

-- Description of TOEIC L&R test-takers in 2012
+- Description of TOEIC L&R test-takers in 2013

 - Average TOEIC scores across native countries, industries, etc.

-- Relationship among L&R scores
+- Relationships among L&R scores

 - Test-taker demographics

-While organizations use TOEIC scores and surveys to build a stronger workforce, job seekers trust the TOEIC Program to differentiate themselves in a competitive job market.
-TOEIC assessments measure all four language skills and provide descriptions of test takers’ strengths and weaknesses that can be used to inform critical hiring, placement, and training decisions.
+While organizations use TOEIC scores and surveys to build a stronger employee base, job seekers trust the TOEIC Program to differentiate themselves in a competitive job market.
+TOEIC assessments measure all four language skills and provide descriptions of test-takers’ strengths and weaknesses that can be used to inform critical hiring, placement and training decisions.

-About the TOEIC Tests
+About the TOEIC Test

-For more than 30 years the TOEIC test has been the global standard for measuring workplace English-language communication skills.
+For more than 30 years, the TOEIC test has been the global standard for measuring workplace English-language communication skills.
 The TOEIC assessment family, including the TOEIC Listening and Reading test, the TOEIC Speaking and Writing tests and the TOEIC Bridge™ test are used by nearly 14,000 businesses, organizations, and government agencies in 150 countries.
 In 2012, almost seven million TOEIC tests were administered worldwide, solidifying the TOEIC Program as the largest and most widely used English-language assessment for the workplace.
-For more information on the TOEIC tests and other services provided by the TOEIC Program visit www.ets.org/toeic.
+For more information on the TOEIC tests and other services provided by the TOEIC Program, visit www.ets.org/toeic.

 At ETS, we advance quality and equity in education for people worldwide by creating assessments based on rigorous research.
-ETS serves individuals, educational institutions and government agencies by providing customized solutions for teacher certification, English language learning, and elementary, secondary and post-secondary education, as well as conducting education research, analysis and policy studies.
-Founded as a nonprofit in 1947, ETS develops, administers and scores more than 50 million tests annually — including theTOEFL® and TOEIC® tests, the GRE® tests and The Praxis Series™ assessments — in more than 180 countries, at over 9,000 locations worldwide. www.ets.org
+ETS serves individuals, educational institutions and government agencies by providing customized solutions for teacher certification, English language learning, and elementary, secondary and postsecondary education, and by conducting education research, analysis and policy studies.
+Founded as a nonprofit in 1947, ETS develops, administers and scores more than 50 million tests annually — including theTOEFL® and TOEIC® tests, the GRE® tests and The Praxis Series® assessments — in more than 180 countries, at over 9,000 locations worldwide. www.ets.org